 It is always there, mocking me.
-I know that the images that people project there are mostly a facade.
-It’s prettied up, and smoothed down, and made to look perfect.
+I know the images that people project are mostly a facade.
+It’s prettied up, smoothed down, and made to look perfect.
 But it bugs me, and I can’t get away.

 I can’t quit Facebook.
 It’s like an addiction.

 Personally, I like to check up on people from high school, catch up on the latest ideas on teaching blogs, and peruse interesting articles from the New York Times, and network with other military spouses.

 I think that a lot of us are trapped and hooked by Facebook and the endless opportunities for connecting that it presents.